We will be happy to answer your questions

 • Can the MIP be controlled for AML?

-Yes, it is perfectly possible for the relevant control authorities to audit a small payment institution for its compliance with AML/CFT obligations.
+Yes, it is perfectly possible for the relevant control authorities to audit a small payment institution for compliance with its AML/CFT obligations.

 This is due to the fact that small payment institutions are obliged institutions within the meaning of the AML and terrorist financing law of 1 March 2018, as a result of which they have obligations such as, inter alia, having an AML policy, carrying out CDD procedures, including, above all, KYC, in relation to their customers, or training their employees in terms of AML.